CQX96/CQX96-Linux/Documentation/process/coding-style.rst

 	/*
 	 * This is the preferred style for multi-line
-	 * comments in the Linux kernel source code.
+	 * comments in the CQX96 kernel source code.
 	 * Please use it consistently.
 	 *
 	 * Description:  A column of asterisks on the left side,